Get Started Free

 Azure Private Link architecture between customer VNet or subscription and Confluent Cloud cluster

-• A Confluent Cloud network (CCN) of type PRIVATELINK in Azure.
-If a network does not exist, follow the procedure below in Create a Confluent Cloud network in Azure.
+• Have a Confluent Cloud network of type Private Link in Azure.
+If a network does not exist, see Create Confluent Cloud Network on Azure.

-• To use an Azure Private Link service with Confluent Cloud, your VNet must allow outbound internet connections for DNS resolution, Confluent Cloud Schema Registry, ksqlDB, and Confluent CLI to work.
+• To use an Azure Private Link service with Confluent Cloud, your VNet must allow outbound Internet connections for Confluent Cloud Schema Registry, ksqlDB, and Confluent CLI to work.

 • DNS requests to public authority traversing to private DNS zone is required.